 If you’re looking at replacing some of your old household appliances and want the best of the best when it comes to energy efficiency, we’ve got your covered.
-Canstar Blue has been through the huge selection of white goods available from Appliances Online and other leading brand websites to find you the most energy efficient products from each major category – from refrigerators to washing machines – so you’ll know what to look for when you go appliance shopping.
-In cases where there were several models tied for being the most efficient, we picked the cheaper models.
+Canstar Blue has been through the huge selection of whitegoods available from Appliances Online and other leading brand websites to find you the most energy-efficient products from each major category – from refrigerators to washing machines – so you’ll know what to look for when you go appliance shopping.
+In cases where there were several models tied for being the most efficient, we picked two models as examples.

 Compare Electricity Plans

 Here’s a list of some of the most energy-efficient appliances we found on Appliances Online: